k8s-platform-hub/hello-csharp-aspnet/README.md

 This quickstart project comes with the following by default:
 1. A basic hasura project
 2. Two tables `article` and `author` with some dummy data
-3. A basic ASP.NET app which runs at the `app` subdomain which fetches a list of articles available at the 'get_articles' endpoint
+3. A basic ASP.NET app which runs at the `www` subdomain which fetches a list of articles available at the 'get_articles' endpoint

 ## Quickstart